Skip to content

 DSPy: Programmatic Prompt Optimization

-DSPy treats prompts as learnable parameters: define a metric, supply training examples, and an optimizer searches the prompt and few-shot space automatically — eliminating manual prompt tuning for stable compound pipelines.
+DSPy treats prompts as learnable parameters: given a metric and training examples, an optimizer searches the prompt and few-shot space automatically, replacing manual tuning.

 Three conditions must hold before DSPy optimization pays off:

 1. Measurable metric — output quality must reduce to a scalar score (exact match, F1, custom judge).
-Creative, open-ended tasks with subjective quality have no score for the optimizer to maximize.
+Creative, open-ended tasks with subjective quality give the optimizer no score to maximize.

-2. Representative training examples — at minimum ~30 labeled examples; 300 is better (DSPy optimizers).
-Without sufficient data, the optimizer overfits to noise.
+2. Representative training examples — at least about 30 labeled examples, though 300 is better (DSPy optimizers).
+Without enough data, the optimizer overfits to noise.

 3. Stable pipeline structure — DSPy compiles a specific module topology.
-If the pipeline changes frequently, prior optimization is invalidated and the cost repeats.
+If the pipeline changes often, earlier optimization is invalidated and you pay the cost again.

-Signatures replace raw prompt strings.
-A signature declares typed input/output fields:
+Signatures, declared as a dspy.Signature subclass, replace raw prompt strings.
+A signature declares typed input and output fields:

 class SummarizeCode(dspy.Signature):